Seeing Inside The Bone With A 3D Cone CT Scan

 How Do I Benefit From Cone Beam 3D Imaging?

 Aside from providing more complete information, dental CBCT scans emit very little radiation, equivalent to just one day of normal background radiation.
 The risk of such a low level of radiation is much less than that of getting an inaccurate diagnosis.
 A CBCT scan ensures that Dr. Cherry will be able to diagnose you with the best possible accuracy.
-For more information about cone beam 3D imaging, give us a call at (813) 603-5223 or send us a email.
+For more information about cone beam 3D imaging, give us a call at (813) 603-5223 or schedule an appointment.